-1. Cut the wood according to patterns.
-The type of wood is listed on the pattern.
+1. Cut the wood according to templates.
+The type of wood is listed on the template.

 2. The paints to use are Delta Ceramcoat.
 Don't saturate the rough wood with paint.